Texas's 28th House of Representatives district

 District 28 is a district in the Texas House of Representatives.
 It was created in the 3rd Legislature (1849–1851).

-The district is wholly within Fort Bend County and accounts for nearly a quarter (24%) of the counties representation in the chamber.
+The district is wholly within Fort Bend County and accounts for nearly a quarter (24%) of the county's representation in the chamber.
 It encompasses Fulshear, Weston Lakes, nearly the entirety of Rosenberg, and just over half of Sugar Land.
 The district also includes a small portion of Katy, with a large portion of the population in unincorporated areas.